-Polio affects the central nervous system and spinal cord.
-It can cause muscle weakness and paralysis.
-Polio is a life threatening condition because it can paralyze the muscles that help you breathe.
+Polio affects the central nervous system and spinal cord, causing muscle weakness and paralysis.
+Polio can be fatal if it paralyzes muscles that help you breathe.

 Diphtheria, haemophilus B, pertussis, and polio are spread from person to person.
 Tetanus enters the body through a cut or wound.

-The DTaP-IVP/Hib vaccine is used to help prevent these diseases in children who are ages 6 weeks through 4 years (before the 5th birthday).
+The DTaP-IPV/Hib vaccine is used to help prevent these diseases in children who are ages 6 weeks through 4 years (before the 5th birthday).
 This vaccine helps your child's body develop immunity to these diseases, but will not treat an active infection the child already has.

-Like any vaccine, the DTaP-IVP/Hib may not provide protection from disease in every person.
+Like any vaccine, the DTaP-IPV/Hib may not provide protection from disease in every person.

 Before taking this medicine

-Your child may not be able to receive this vaccine if he or she has ever received a similar vaccine that caused any of the following:
+Your child may not be able to receive this vaccine if he or she has ever received a pertussis vaccine that caused:

 within 48 hours after the vaccine--a very high fever (over 104 degrees), excessive crying for 3 hours or longer, fainting or going into shock; or

 Your child can still receive a vaccine if he or she has a minor cold.
 In the case of a more severe illness with a fever or any type of infection, wait until the child gets better before receiving this vaccine.